KITLV/Royal Netherlands Institute of Southeast Asian and Caribbean Studies

 The KITLV journals concern the Journal of the Humanities and Social Sciences of Southeast Asia / Bijdragen tot de Taal-, Land- en Volkenkunde (BKI) and the New West Indian Guide / Nieuwe West-Indische Gids (NWIG).
 Both journals are published by Brill Academic Publishers in collaboration with KITLV.

-The book series published by Brill Academic Publishers in collaboration with KITLV concern the Verhandelingen (VKI), a series monographs and edited volumes on the humanities and social sciences of Southeast Asia and especially Indonesia and the Caribbean Series.
+The book series published by Brill Academic Publishers in collaboration with KITLV concern the Verhandelingen (VKI), a series monographs and edited volumes on the humanities and social sciences of Southeast Asia and especially Indonesia.

 Our researchers and fellows write blogs for the KITLV website or other websites.
 An overview can be found here.
 Sometimes a guest writer is invited to write a guest blog for our website.